NormalVR/Normcore-Documentation/docs/realtime/realtimetransform.md

 Check out the [Networked Physics](./networked-physics.md) guide for more detailed info on how RealtimeTransform works in Rigidbody mode.
 :::

+### RigidBody2D
+**Rigibody2D** is also a supported mode for RealtimeTransform and handles Unity's 2D physics.
+It is functionally identical to the 3D Rigidbody mode.

 ## Extra notes